-Our interview series continues with Lauren Potts, a Production Assistant in our Film and Post team.
+Our interview series continues with Lauren Birch (Potts), a Producer in our Film and Post team.
 Lauren is one of the people who helps to keep projects running smoothly so commercial content gets cleared and delivered to the correct media channels, kit and crew are in place for shoot days and motion graphics editors are briefed and scheduled for their projects.

 Can you tell us about what you do at LEAP?